-CarbonActionNow!
-CIC is the corporate entity responsible for developing the CAN! platform and enabling the community to collectively engage in emissions permit or CER purchase and cancellation.
+CarbonActionNow! is responsible for developing the CAN! platform and enabling the community to collectively engage in emissions permit or CER purchase and cancellation.

-The Company will be incorporated in the United Kingdom as a Community Interest Company (CIC).
-This structure ensures that the Company transparently fulfills its purpose, which is to serve the CarbonActionNow! community.
-The CIC structure incorporates an “Asset Lock” to ensure that the Comyany’s assets are “retained within the Company to support its activities or otherwise used to benefit the Community”.
+Once we reach a critical mass of participants, CarbonActionNow! will be incorporated in the United Kingdom as a Community Interest Company (CIC).
+This structure will ensure that the Company transparently fulfills its purpose, which is to serve the CarbonActionNow! community.
+The CIC structure incorporates an “Asset Lock” to ensure that the Company’s assets are “retained within the Company to support its activities or otherwise used to benefit the Community”.